-"Internships with NGOs/Nonprofits are always unpaid."
+Are internships with NGOs/Nonprofits always unpaid?

-Partially true.
+Not always, but often true.
 Because most NGOs and Nonprofits run on very tight budgets, there is often not enough funding to compensate interns for their work.
 Though there are other professional development opportunities that can come from interning with these organizations, a competitive salary often isn’t one of them.

 Before you rule out Nonprofit or NGO internships completely, take a look at the SuccessWorks Intern Fund.
 Every summer, SuccessWorks provides scholarships for L&S students pursuing unpaid or underpaid internship opportunities.
 SuccessWorks also partners with local Nonprofits and Small Businesses doing essential social justice work in Madison through the Social Justice Internship Program.

-False (depending how you define “good”)!
+Yes (depending how you define “good”)!
 You’ll probably never become a millionaire working in government, but there are a lot of other benefits to government work.
 The government is known for its benefits, including health insurance, paid time off, and professional development opportunities.
 Some roles even have a pension, which is an incredibly rare (and game-changing) way to prepare for your retirement!
 Though these benefits may not seem super important to you at this point in your life, they can make a big difference in your work-life balance and your sense of professional and financial security in the long-run.

 Government roles also give you the opportunity to grow throughout your career.
 The GS system is a (somewhat) standardized system that defines the education and experience levels you need to be considered for a job.
 Most government jobs are posted with a GS range, which means that even if you enter at the lowest level, you’ll be able to regularly move to a higher level (and higher salary) within the same role!
 There are also a huge number of government jobs that are only open to current federal employees, so whenever you’re ready for a career change, there are plenty of options to choose from.